-The relevant dates and timelines for the St. Anne's Loreto P.S. admission process are set out in the school's annual admission notice which is published annually on the school's website at least one week before the commencement of the admission process for the school year concerned.
+The relevant dates and timelines for the St. Anne's Loreto P.S.
+Admission process are set out in the school's Annual Admission Notice which is published annually on the school's website at least one week before the commencement of the Admission process for the school year concerned.

-This policy must be read in conjunction with the annual admission notice for the school year concerned.
+This policy must be read in conjunction with the Annual Admission Notice for the school year concerned.

-The application form for admission is published on the school's website and will be made available in hardcopy on request to any person who requests it.
+The Application Form for Admission is published on the school's website and will be made available in hardcopy on request to any person who requests it.

-2. Characteristic spirit and general objectives of the school
+2. Characteristic Spirit and General Objectives of the School

-St. Anne's Loreto P.S is a Catholic co-educational primary school with a Catholic ethos under the patronage of the Bishop of Meath, Most Rev. Thomas Deenihan.
+St. Anne's Loreto P.S is a Catholic co-educational P.S. with a Catholic ethos under the patronage of the Bishop of Meath, Most Rev. Thomas Deenihan.

-"Catholic Ethos" in the context of a Catholic primary school means the ethos and characteristic spirit of the Roman Catholic Church, which aims at promoting:
+"Catholic Ethos" in the context of a Catholic P.S. means the ethos and characteristic spirit of the Roman Catholic Church, which aims at promoting:

-- (a) the full and harmonious development of all aspects of the person of the pupil, including the intellectual, physical, cultural, moral and spiritual aspects; and - (b) a living relationship with God and with other people; and - (c) a philosophy of life inspired by belief in God and in the life, death and resurrection of Jesus: and - (d) the formation of the pupils in the Catholic faith, and which school provides religious education for the pupils in accordance with the doctrines, practices and traditions of the Roman Catholic Church, and/or such ethos and/or characteristic spirit as may be determined or interpreted from time to time by the Irish Episcopal Conference.
+- (a) the full and harmonious development of all aspects of the person of the pupil, including the intellectual, physical, cultural, moral and spiritual aspects; and - (b) a living relationship with God and with other people; and - (c) a philosophy of life inspired by belief in God and in the life, death and resurrection of Jesus; and - (d) the formation of the pupils in the Catholic faith, and which school provides religious education for the pupils in accordance with the doctrines, practices and traditions of the Roman Catholic Church, and/or such ethos and/or characteristic spirit as may be determined or interpreted from time to time by the Irish Episcopal Conference.

-In accordance with S.15 (2) (b) of the Education Act, 1998 the Board of Management of [Insert the name of the school] shall uphold, and be accountable to the patron for so upholding, the characteristic spirit of the school as determined by the cultural, educational, moral, religious, social, linguistic and spiritual values and traditions which inform and are characteristic of the objectives and conduct of the school.
+In accordance with S.15 (2) (b) of the Education Act, 1998 the Board of Management of St. Anne's Loreto P.S. shall uphold, and be accountable to the patron for so upholding, the characteristic spirit of the school as determined by the cultural, educational, moral, religious, social, linguistic and spiritual values and traditions which inform and are characteristic of the objectives and conduct of the school.